 The debriefing session is used to capture the ‘feelings’, personal connections to the issue and main feedback from the participants which can be recorded and written up afterwards as the basis for analysis general observations by youth leaders.

 Discussions and feedback being fed back through other issue nights and to leaders, formally or informally, feeds future planning.

 Link the ‘issue night’ to broader youth development and youth leadership objectives and programmes within the club.
 For many in CYB this night is the first encounter with a ‘global issue’ and is a springboard into further development education actions (as part of the club or otherwise) that builds a culture of learning about underdevelopment and overdevelopment in the world, and opening up ideas and discussions for taking action.

-Links to project activities and outputs
+Links to project activities

 A video created by Hi Rez Youth Centre in collaboration with Celtic Youth Bray to celebrate One World Week and Social Inclusion Week